Special Educational Needs and Disability ( SEND) Information Report

 • What support for improving emotional and social development do we offer?

-We recognise that some children have extra social and emotional needs that need to be developed and nurtured.
-Staff at St Winifred’s are caring and have the wellbeing of all children as their top priority.
-We ensure we know our children and are available to listen to them.
-We are alert to any changes in behaviour and we offer support when needed.
+We understand how important positive relationships are in the social and emotional development of our pupils.
+For some pupils this can be very challenging and we provide teaching, nurture and resources to help them develop successful relationships with their peers.
+Staff ensure they get to know the pupils and are available to listen to them.
+We are alert to any changes in behaviour and offer support when needed.
 We work in partnership with parents and carers to offer support to pupils and their families at times of difficulty.
-At St Winifred’s pupils emotional and social development is supported by the following:
+Pupils’ emotional and social development is supported by the following:

 • Robust safeguarding procedures

-• Good liaison between all staff to ensure we are alert to and can respond promptly to children’s needs.
+• Prompt liaison between appropriate staff to ensure we are alert to and can respond promptly to children’s needs

 • Who are the other professionals who may be involved with my child in school?

 After assessment and discussion with parents or carers and staff, pupils may be referred to an external professional or support service.
-For many referrals, parents will work with the Inclusion Manager to complete a referral form to forward to the external agency.
-External professionals will meet parents or carers at St Winifred’s as part of the assessment process of their child.
-Please see point 2 for a list of professionals and agencies.
+For many referrals, parents will work with the Inclusion Manager to complete the necessary documentation.
+Please see point 2 for list of and links to professionals and agencies.
+External professionals will usually meet or speak to parents or carers at school as part of the assessment process of their child.

 • How do we support children with SEND looked after by the local authority?